asgerof/cvrgpt_v2/CONTRIBUTING.md

 - `backend` - API/server changes

 ### Milestones
-See [ROADMAP.md](ROADMAP.md) for current milestones and priorities.
+See the README.md "Next Steps" section for current priorities and planned features.

 ## ❓ Getting Help